ChaseDurand/Pool-Pi/docs/PROTOCOL_NOTES.md

 The degree symbol ° is encoded as an underscore (x5F) and must be replaced with xC2xB0.

-In service mode, regular screen updates have the frame type of x02x03, with display updates containing info about service mode have the frame type of x03x03.
+In service mode, regular screen updates have the frame type of x02x03 and are immediately followed with display updates containing info about service mode with frame type of x03x03.
+The local display only displays the initial x02x03 update.
+The x03x03 service mode update is logged.

 LED updates have the frame type x01x02.
 The first 4 bytes indicate on/off, and the second 4 bytes indicate blinking (if the corresponding on/off bit is also on).
 Within the bytes, a single bit corresponds to a specific LED.